ome/omero-documentation/omero/sysadmins/limitations.rst

 image as well as the image format and any data compression used, for example see `PixelData threads and pyramid generation issues <https://forum.image.sc/t/pixeldata-threads-and-pyramid-generation-issues/49794>`_.

-Furhter, OMERO never generates pyramids for large floating-point pixel type images.
+Further, OMERO never generates pyramids for large floating-point pixel type images.

 Also note that working with large floating-point images in OMERO can cause problems (see below).